-In the wide world of pumps there are, surprisingly, only a few options for equipment protection.
-One of the more popular solutions are clam-shell covers.
+When choosing a pump cover there are, surprisingly, only a few options for equipment protection.
+One of the more popular pump cover solutions are clam-shell covers.
 They are seen as an inexpensive option for protecting equipment from various problems such as caustic environments, the weather, and vandals.
 They provide workers with an easy way to open the cover and do a quick visual check of the equipment inside.
 If all that's needed is a view of the equipment, and no repairs or replacements need to be made, a clam-shell fiberglass pump cover will probably do the trick, especially if the equipment is located in a mild climate.
-However, they are typically made of fiberglass, which we feel is inferior to aluminum.
+However, they are typically made of fiberglass, which we feel is inferior to an aluminum pump cover.
 We've compared fiberglass enclosures to aluminum enclosures before.

-The most obvious difference between clam-shell fiberglass pump covers and aluminum enclosures is ease of access.
+The most obvious difference between the clam-shell fiberglass pump cover and aluminum enclosures is ease of access.
 If the pump equipment does need maintenance, an enclosure with removable doors or a removable roof would likely work much better.
 With a removable roof, the pump can be lifted entirely in and out of the enclosure.
-There are a couple other key differences between clam-shells and modular enclosures.
+There are a couple other key differences between clam-shells and modular pump covers.
 For one, clam-shell enclosures typically ship pre-assembled.
 Modular enclosures ship flat and are assembled onsite.
-Surprisingly, a fiberglass enclosure is often heavier than it's similarly sized aluminum counterpart.
+Surprisingly, a fiberglass enclosure is often heavier than it's similarly sized aluminum pump cover.
 This means you'll pay more for shipping not only because the fiberglass is taking up more space, but it also weighs more.
 Once again, because clam-shells are typically made of fiberglass, you'll have to worry about damage in transit.
-Sometimes the enclosures arrive cracked.
+Sometimes the pump cover arrives cracked.
 Another big difference between the clam-shell enclosures we've seen and Safe-T-Cover's enclosures is the insulation.
 We use polyisocyanurate panels which are laminated to a glass fiber reinforced facer on each side.
 Most clam-shells have spray-in insulation, which has a rough consistency that can trap dirt and other debris.
 Once again, it's prone to crack during shipping.
 Modular enclosures, like ours, are made of panels.
 This means that any panel can become a removable panel or door, and that equipment can even be mounted to the side of a hinged panel for quick access.
-You can't exactly get away with mounting a control unit to the side of a clam-shell enclosure.
+You can't exactly get away with mounting a control unit to the side of a clam-shell pump cover.

 Get what you Really Need